Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

-# lucidmonkeys

-## Animal Communication Meets Machine Learning
+## Machine Learning Meets Animal Communication
-## Study Project at the University of Osnabrueck, Germany
+## A study project at the University of Osnabrueck, Germany

 > To Those Who Will Come After Me,
 >